US homebuilder sentiment rises in August as sales improve

-The National Association of Home Builders/Wells Fargo builder sentiment index released Monday slipped this month to 57, down one point from 58 in November.
+The National Association of Home Builders/Wells Fargo builder sentiment index released Monday rose two points to 60 following a downwardly revised reading of 58 in July.

-Builders' view of current sales conditions and their outlook for sales over the next six months also declined slightly.
-A measure of traffic by prospective buyers held steady.
+Builders' view of current sales and their outlook for sales over the next six months improved this month, while a gauge of traffic by prospective buyers declined slightly.